nervosnetwork/ckb-demo-ruby/README.md

 You will also need [mruby-contracts](https://github.com/nervosnetwork/mruby-contracts).
 Follow the steps in the README to build it, you will need the generated mruby contract file at `build/argv_source_entry`.

+If you don't want to build mruby-contracts yourself, we have a prebuilt binary at [here](https://github.com/nervosnetwork/binary/raw/master/contracts/mruby/argv_source_entry).

 ## Configure CKB

 Before we are using this SDK, we will need a customized CKB config for the following purposes: